Welcome Master Gardener Volunteer Applicant

 LEE COUNTY MASTER GARDENER VOLUNTEER PROGRAM

-The MGV program in Lee County follows the Florida state model in recruiting individuals who enjoy gardening and sharing what they know with others.
+The MGV program in Lee County follows the Florida state model in recruiting individuals who enjoy gardening, learning, and sharing what they know with others.
 The training begins with a 12-week course that reviews gardening and landscaping principles and introduces the flow of information from research to public dissemination through UF/IFAS Extension.
-The year after finishing the course, MGV trainees donate 75 volunteer hours and complete 10 educational hours each to become UF/IFAS Certified Master Gardener Volunteers.
-The MGV program requires 35 volunteer hours and 10 educational hours per year to maintain active certification.
+The year after finishing the course, MGV trainees donate 75 volunteer hours and complete an additional 10 educational hours each to become UF/IFAS Certified Master Gardener Volunteers.
+To maintain active certification, the MGV program requires 35 volunteer hours and 10 educational hours per year.

 THE MASTER GARDENER VOLUNTEER TRAINING COURSE

 The course is designed with Lee County’s unique environment and population profile in mind.
-It starts in an online format to accommodate the heat of summer and transient residents.
+It starts in an online format to accommodate the heat of summer and transient residents (snowbirds).
 It finishes with boots on the ground and hands in the dirt.
-Using an educational platform from late August to mid-October, MGV trainees are taught foundational principles with online videos, activities, and discussions.
-Remote meetings review each week’s topics.
-The second half of the course brings all MGV trainees together at Berne Davis Gardens in Fort Myers, where the curriculum goes deeper into specific topics through in-person lectures, field trips, hands-on lab activities, and Q&A discussions with experts.
-A final exam completes the course the week before Thanksgiving.

 The exact days and times are TBD.
-The syllabus and itinerary will be available by June 30 and emailed to every eligible MGV applicant.
+The syllabus and itinerary will be available by June 1 and emailed to every eligible MGV applicant.
+Dates below are specific to 2025.

-Tuition for the MGV training course is $325.00, due a week before the training course.
-It includes the Florida Master Gardener Program Student Manual, Botany in a Day, and all lab materials.
+Tuition for the MGV training course is $300.00, due a week before the training course.
+It includes all your materials and field trip fees.

 MGV VOLUNTEERING IN LEE COUNTY